oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 ### **Introduction**

-Monitoring a service in Kuberneties involves three components
+Monitoring a service in Kubernetes involves three components

 **1. Generating the monitoring data**
 This is mostly done by the service itself, the metrics capability we created when building the Helidon labs are an example of this.